diditaditya/diditaditya.github.io/README.md

 ####Tags and syntaxes:
 Basically only the _markdown_ stuff is used here.
 Well at least for this readme.

+####Future development:
+In the near future, this will be the personal site to showcase the projects and portfolio.

 ####About me:
 A geotechnical engineer venturing outside his zone, leaving all what he knows behind and begins a journey in the world of coding.